alandmoore/admbrowser/README.rst

 The following issues showed up with the port from QtWebKit to QtWebEngine:

-- Proxy settings don't work.
-There's no documented way to set a proxy server on QtWebEngine, that I've found.
 - "privacy_mode" doesn't work.
 The option to enable privacy mode no longer exists in QtWebEngine.
 - Plugins can't be disabled.
 Again, not a setting in QtWebEngine.
 - The handling of downloaded files is all broken.
 There's not yet a way to do this in QtWebEngine.